visit-dav/visit/src/doc/cli_manual/functions.rst

   SaveSession(filename) -> integer

-filename : type
+filename : string
-    The filename argument is the filename that is used to save the sessionfile.
+    The filename argument is the filename that is used to save the session file.
 The filename is relative to the current working directory.

-return value : integer
+return type : CLI_return_t
     The SaveSession function returns 1 on success and 0 on failure.